-The medical note documentation burden in the United States is significant and is a major contributor to physician burnout.
+The medical note documentation and administrative burden in the United States is significant and is a major contributor to physician burnout.
 According to a 2019 study in the Annals of Internal Medicine, physician burnout costs the U.S. healthcare industry \$4.6 billion per year due to lost productivity and higher turnover, with the cost of replacing a single physician estimated to be between \$100,000 and \$1 million.
 It also is adversely impacting industry productivity because the considerable amount of time physicians spend on documentation could be better utilized seeing more patients.

-Physicians and health systems in the United States often turn to 3rd party service providers and "Health IT" solutions to alleviate these swelling documentation burdens.
+Physicians and health systems in the United States often turn to 3 rd party service providers and "Health IT" solutions to alleviate these swelling documentation burdens.
 Available solutions range in scope from in-person human scribing services, physically present at the point of care, to Health IT solutions such as single-party dictation and ambient documentation solutions.
-We are a provider of ambient documentation products that are uniquely able to convert the natural conversation between physicians and patients into timely and comprehensive medical notes.
+We are a provider of ambient documentation products that are able to convert the natural conversation between physicians and patients into timely and comprehensive medical notes.

-Augmedix, Inc. was incorporated in 2013 and launched its commercial synchronous, remote documentation services in 2014.
-Clinicians access our applications predominately through mobile devices such as smartphones, with approximately 5% on Google Glass.
-Once accessed, the client application provides clinicians with a secure communication channel to our Notebuilder Platform which contains our note creation software ("Notebuilder"), which is utilized by our Medical Documentation Specialists ("MDSs").
-Our note creation software includes proprietary natural language processing ("NLP") models, large language models ("LLM(s)") and structured data models to generate the note, with assistance from the MDS.
-Completed notes are uploaded via integration or manually into the patient's chart in the electronic health record ("EHR") system.
-The EHR system (e.g. Epic, Cerner), is third-party software licensed by the healthcare clinic or system to manage patient charts.
+Clinicians access our applications through mobile devices such as smartphones.
+The ambient AI platform used by our applications incorporates speech-to-text ("STT") models, which are also known as Automatic Speech Recognition ("ASR") models, proprietary natural language processing ("NLP") models, large language models ("LLM(s)") and structured data sets to generate the note.
+Depending upon the product, the draft note is ready for clinician review promptly or sent to one of our Medical Documentation Specialists ("MDSs") for quality assurance and edits.
+Completed notes are uploaded via integration or manually into the patient's chart in the EHR system.
+The EHR system (e.g. Epic, Cerner, MEDITECH), is third-party software licensed by the healthcare clinic or system to manage patient charts.